pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1339 Groovy Scripting

+Today, I did two basic Groovy script one for create passwords and the other to create a Spark session, also I learn how to configure a Scheduler in Java and Spring Boot, I have a pending learning about concurrency with Java, on the weekend I can advance in this topic.

 #### Day 1338 Working with Spark Interactively

 Today, I have been studying how to work with a Spark cluster interactively.
 I have a Jupyter notebook with Spark deployed on an Oracle server, which allows me to perform my testing activities in this cluster.
 Additionally, I learned about the potential issues that can arise with Jar files in Java, and I discovered a new concept called "uber Java jar," which refers to a jar file that contains all the necessary dependencies.
 Tomorrow, I will continue exploring Spark and Java.